 Foster with Willamette Humane Society

 Willamette Humane Society’s Foster Program plays a vital role in saving lives.
-Foster Volunteers provide a temporary home and care for animals for a variety of reasons.
-From needing time to grow, to recovering from injury or illness, to special behavioral training prior to being put up for adoption, Foster Placement Volunteers do it all!
+Foster volunteers provide a temporary home and care for animals for a variety of reasons.
+You can help pets who need time to grow, require assistance in recovering from injury or illness, or need behavior assessments prior to being available for adoption.

 This community-based volunteer program helps alleviate stress on the shelter’s capacity, staff, and resources during critical times in each animal’s life.
 Volunteers help provide necessary stress relief for animals, while enjoying a community of on-going learning opportunities with fellow animal lovers.